chazlarson/Media-Scripts/Plex/README.md

 TRACK_IMAGE_SOURCES=1                        # If set to 1, keep a file containing file names and source URLs USE_ASSET_SUBFOLDERS=0                       # If set to 1, create asset folders in subfolders ["Collections", "Other", or [0-9, A-Z]] ]
-FOLDERS_ONLY=0                               # If set to 1, just build out the folder hierarchy; no image downloading ONLY_THESE_COLLECTIONS=Bing|Bang|Boing       # only grab artwork for these collections and items in them; if empty, no filter
+FOLDERS_ONLY=0                               # If set to 1, just build out the folder hierarchy; no image downloading ONLY_THESE_COLLECTIONS="Bing, Bang, Boing"   # only grab artwork for these collections and items in them; if empty, no filter
 ```

 The point of "POSTER_DEPTH" is that sometimes movies have an insane number of posters, and maybe you don't want all 257 Endgame posters or whatever.
 Or maybe you want to download them in batches.